“Skip! Skip! Can you maybe make it next week? I hate to miss Brian’s birthday; and Friday, the transvestites are back on Donahue.”

 That scene from that show only established in my mind that… well, if that character put on women’s clothing, and if I put on women’s clothing, then that made me a transvestite.
-But the tone of that scene — that of a man who did not to disclose his feminine side to that prying reporter — only confirmed that what my dressing up in private was still very much taboo.
+But the tone of that scene — that of a man who did not wish to disclose his feminine side to that prying reporter — only confirmed that my dressing up in private was still very much taboo.
 To be frank, since it was the ’80s, any aspect of the LGBT community (transvestism or otherwise) was not looked upon as kindly or had as much of a toleration as they have gained here in the 21st century.
 And I have to admit, it made the word “transvestite” a dirty word even in my mind.
 Oh, sure, I still enjoyed covertly raiding my sister’s dresser or Mom’s closet and trying on what I found.
 But I accepted the term “putting on clothing that belonged to Mom or Sis” more than I did the word that went with it.

 As an adult, I now fully understand the word “transvestite” and its modern use.
 And I do appreciate its formal definition, especially the part about acting in a manner traditionally associated with the female persona (especially if you’ve seen my YouTube channel and my feeble attempts at a feminine voice).
 But I still tend to shy away from using the word to describe myself.
 I think it must be the unflattering past connotations that lead me to this attitude.
 The above link about “transvestite” notes how Magnus Hirschfeld, a physician and advocate for sexual minorities, first coined the term over a century ago, combining two Latin terms (trans for “across,” vestitus for “dressed”) to refer to the sexual interest —and resulting arousal — in one’s habitual and voluntary wearing of clothing belonging to the opposite gender.
 Despite first coining the term, Hirschfeld actually hated it, using it only to just describe a certain variety of people on the transgender spectrum.